12 Illustration Styles Every Illustrator Should Know

 Find what you're good at

-What you like and are good at might be two different things.
+What you like and what you're good at might be two different things.
 This is the frustration of the creative process.
-Don't try to force yourself into a style just because you think it's cool.
+Don’t try to force yourself into a style just because you think it's cool.
 Allow yourself to be honest with what you're good at, and then hone your skills so you can become brilliant at it!

 Experiment